Are you struggling to get visitors to your blog posts? If so, you need to increase the search engine visibility of your content.

 And it stands to reason.

 A clickable Table of Contents makes your content more accessible to your readers.
-That will keep on the page longer.
+That will keep your readers on the page longer.
 And that’s going to improve your User Experience metrics (resulting in a higher ranking)

 Transitions are short sentences that link one paragraph with the next.
 They are often conversational and so they engage your reader and keep them moving down the page.